Let's Think About It

 4. Which state had the highest average cost per gallon?

 5. If the average cost in Missouri is $3.00 per gallon, what would 15 gallons cost you in Missouri?

 6. Would it be cheaper to buy ten gallons in Hawaii?

 7. How much would it cost you to purchase the ten gallons in Hawaii?

 8. If the average cost is $3.40 per gallon in California, what would be the difference between ten gallons in Hawaii and ten gallons in California?

 9. What is the average price per gallon in Washington State?

 10. Based on the bar graph, which state has a cheaper price per gallon, Florida or Washington?

-Directions: This graph shows how the number of teams participating in the Iditarod has changed over time.
-Use this bar graph to answer the following questions.
+The following bar graph shows how the number of teams participating in the Iditarod has changed over time.
+Use the information displayed in the bar graph to answer the questions presented below the graph.

 11. About how many teams participated in 2006?